-NUC 110 Nuclear Reactor Systems 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None
+NUC 110 Nuclear Reactor Systems

+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum

 This course provides an introduction to nuclear power plants with emphasis on boiling water reactor (BWR) technology.
 Topics include the description and function of each major component of the primary and secondary systems of a BWR.
 Upon completion, students should be able to demonstrate a working knowledge of major BWR systems, including their application during refueling operations.